dmcwee/sci/challenges/en/Challenge-9.md

 - Be able to upload and analyze a Cloud Discovery snapshot report.

-- Configure integration with Azure Sentinel.

 - Enable information protection of files in SaaS apps.

 - Enable and configure the integration between Microsoft Cloud App Security features and Microsoft Defender for Endpoint.

-- Enable the integration between Microsoft Cloud App Security and Sentinel.

 - Configure Microsoft Defender for Endpoint to send analysis signals to Microsoft Cloud App Security.

-- Add Azure as an app connector.

 ## References